SagittariusA-Star/FYS4150-Project-4/README.md

 &nbsp;

 ## Structure
-* main_script.sh
+* main_script.sh, Main script that compiles, runs all codes and plots all results.
 * src/ising.cpp, Main source code containing metropolis algorithm and various utility functions.
 * src/task_a.cpp, Calculates values related to the test case with a 2 by 2 lattice
 * src/task_b.cpp, Calculates themodynamical quantities for a 2 by 2 grid with T=1
 * src/task_c_and_d.cpp, Sets temperature to 2.4, L=20, does same analysis as src/task_b.cpp.
 Then calculates the probability P(E)
 * src/task_e.cpp, Runs a parallellized for L=40, 60, 80, 100.
 Takes a lot of time to run.
-* src/task_f.cpp, Etimates the critical temperature.
+* src/task_f.cpp, Estimates the critical temperature.
+* src/plot_probability.py, Plots results from src/task_c_and_d.cpp
+* src/plot_thermo_quants.py, Plots results from src/task_e.cpp
+* src/plot_preprocess_big_data.py, Preprocesses results src/from task_c_and_d.cpp, for use in src/plot_probability.py
 &nbsp;